• Skip to primary navigation

 A dramatic downtown intersection in Indianapolis: America’s most American city. ©KettiWilhelm2019

 If you’re visiting the US and want to get a feel for the culture, a bit of history, the layout of the cities, the personality and the endless contradictions, Indianapolis is a great place to start.
-In fact, I’m going to make a case for why Indianapolis is The Most American City in the USA, and maybe even the best place to get to know this country.

 Indianapolis is one of the first US cities I’ve written about, now that I’m back in my home country, and exploring a region that I’ve never been to before.
 I get to feel like a tourist myself, and I’m having some realizations about what makes a typical American city.

-“The Real America”
+Traveling in “The Real America”

 The city nicknamed “Indy” gives a good overview of all that is America today: It feels ambitious and aspirational – two very American qualities.
 The politics are purple.
 It has a cleaned-up version of rural, redneck culture.
 It’s surrounded by farmland, but clearly has some issues with homelessness and urban sprawl.
-There’s Civil War history.
+There’s Civil War history here.
 Hip, educated young people working in trendy restaurants.
 Crime (but not too much).
 Too many cars (but friendly drivers and mild traffic).
 Diversity (but mostly white people, and no immunity to racism).
 And lots of people who give a friendly hello to strangers passing on the sidewalk.

 Let me set the scene for you: Indianapolis is the biggest city in the state of Indiana, and the capital.
 It’s surrounded by farm fields in a region that calls itself “America’s heartland.”
 Some people on the coasts call it “fly-over” country (meaning they fly from the East Coast to the West Coast and have no idea what’s in between).